-The granting of a new loan requires that adequate collateral is provided, usually in the form of an immovable property or a share in a tenant-owners' association where the LTV does not exceed 75-85%.
-When calculating the reserve value of the securities included in the liquidity reserve, the SBAB Group applies the haircuts issued in accordance with the Riksbank's Guidelines for Collateral Management in the regulatory framework for RIX and monetary policy instruments as well as the ECB list of eligible marketable assets.
+Granting of new loans requires that adequate collateral is provided, usually in the form of mortgages deeds on immovable property or a share in a tenant-owners' association where the LTV does not exceed 75-85%.
+When calculating the prudent value of the securities included in the liquidity reserve, SBAB applies the haircuts issued in accordance with the Riksbank's Guidelines for collateral management in the regulatory framework for RIX and monetary policy instruments as well as the ECB list of eligible marketable assets.